 High cliff edges

 - The Finish Line is at the Flowerpot Island Lightstation.

 - Awards will take place back in Tobermory dockside at approximately 9:00AM.

 - At all times runners must follow the directions of race officials.

 - Due to the narrow trails and steep drop-offs, slippery rocks, etc. no dogs, push buggies, supporters or bicycles are allowed.
 Take care with and be courteous to other trail users.
 These are public trails and other users can use the trails while the race is underway.
 If you see a hiker or a biker, let them know you are coming and try to avoid disrupting their trail experience.

-- WATCH THIS SPACE: Spectators can watch the start of this race thanks to a special Flowerpot Island Cruise Ticket, To Be Announced.
-Live tracking of race times will also be available on our results page.
+- Live tracking of race times will be available on our results page.

 - Runners are expected to be courteous and respectful to volunteers, other racers and visitors.